Tag Archives: Alexis Wright

 Our worst movie

-This prize has to go to the only film we walked out of: Woody Allen’s shouty, silly, predictable and unfunny Magic by Moonlight.
+This prize has to go to the only film we walked out of: Woody Allen’s shouty, silly, predictable and unfunny Magic in the Moonlight.
 (To be quite honest, the Art Student predicted the reveal; I just didn’t care.)

 List 2.
 Books